Code-Institute-Submissions/the-hangmans-stage/README.md

 The secret word is presented to user with a series of underscores which match the length of the secret word.
 Underscores are replaced with correct letter guesses.

 As the player guesses letters, the letter is appended to a list of used characters which is then printed so the player is aware of letters they have already guessed.

 **Invalid Selections**

 If the player inputs an invalid selection, such as too many letters, numbers or a letter than have already entered, they're presented with an error message.

 **Hanging Stages**

-The player is given 6 lives at the start of the game.
-Each incorrect answer is visally represented with a hangman graphic.
-Each of the 6 lives is associated with a body part: head, torso, left arm, right arm, left leg and right leg.
+Each incorrect answer is visually represented with a hangman graphic.
+Each of the lives is associated with a body part: head, torso, left arm, right arm, left leg and right leg.
+If a player chooses to play with three lives then the first hanging image shown is relevant to three lives left.

 **Correctly Or Incorrectly Guessing The Word**

-If the player manages to correctly guess the word within their 6 lives, they're presented with a congratulatory message and asked if they would like to continue playing.
+If the player manages to correctly guess the word within their lives, they're presented with a congratulatory message and asked if they would like to continue playing.
 On the other hand, if the player fails to guess the word, they're presented with a fail message and again asked if they would like to continue playing.
+In both instances, players are also given the option to exit the game.

+**Continue Playing Or Exit**

+Once the game is over and the player has won or lost they can either choose to continue playing, at which point it will ask them to select another theme and amount of lives, or simply exit the game.

 ## **Possible Future Features**

-* A timer feature, so the player is not only playing against the 6 lives but also timing out will result in a failure.
+* A timer feature, so the player will fail the game either if they lose their lives OR the timer runs out.
-* Adding a 9 lives option to make the game easier.
+* Adding a nine lives option to make the game easier.
 * Adding even more categories.
+* Set variables so the player is not asked to select a new theme and amount of lives after every word if they continue playing.

 ## **Technologies Used**

 This project has been created using [Python](https://www.python.org/).
-Any other technologies present such as javascript are part of the Code Institute template used to create this project.
+Any other technologies present, such as javascript, are part of the Code Institute template used to create this project.
-I have run the python code through the [PEP8 Validator](http://pep8online.com/) which resulted in no errors.

 ## **Testing**

 The game has been deployed using Heroku and runs in a command line Python Terminal.
 I've tested the site using Chrome, Firefox and Edge browsers on PC and also on mobile using Chrome.
 I tried to cause the code to crash at various points using incorrect inputs to try and make the code break it's loop.
-As there are numerous inputs for the user, I tested these all during development.
+As there are numerous inputs for the player, I tested these all during development.
 Below is documentation of my testing.

 ### **User Inputs**
 **Select Theme/Continue Playing**

 **Expected Outcomes:** Various user inputs are requested whilst playing the game.
 These are all expected to progress to the next stage of the code with correct inputs or return an error message requesting the correct input.

 **Test:** These were tested with correct inputs to make sure the code would progress.
-Incorrect inputs, such as numbers, upper and lowercase letters, special characters, blank spaces were also tested.
+Incorrect inputs, such as numbers, upper and lowercase letters, special characters and blank spaces were also tested.

 **Verdict:** In the above user inputs, all correct inputs progressed the code correctly and incorrect inputs displayed a message prompting the user for the right input.
 Two user inputs did not originally run as intended so I have listed their individual testing.

 #### **Starting the Game**

-**Expected Outcome:** The player is given 2 options on the welcome screen, Y to play the game and N to exit.
+**Expected Outcome:** The player is given two options on the welcome screen, Y to play the game and N to exit.
 Any other inputs are expected to return an error message and request the correct input again.

-**Test:** To test this I tried to input characters other than Y or N, such as lowercase letters, numbers, special characters and more than 1 character.
+**Test:** To test this I tried to input characters other than Y or N, such as lowercase letters, numbers, special characters and more than one character.

 **Result:** Correct inputs would either start the game or exit as intended.
 The .upper() function was used on the input field incase of lowercase input.
-However, if the user input an invalid option, the game would not start and the code broke it's loop.
+However, if the user input an invalid option, the game would not start and the code broke its loop.

-**Verdict:** This test failed at this stage as the game would code would break it's loop at this stage.
+**Verdict:** This test failed at this stage as the game code would break it's loop at this stage.

 **Solution:** To solve this problem, I added a **'while True'** statement to the welcome_screen function.

 **Test 2:** Again I tested incorrect input as in the initial testing.

-**Result 2:** With the **'while True'** statement, any invalid input printed the appropriate error message and requests the correct input.
+**Result 2:** With the **'while True'** statement, any invalid input printed the appropriate error message and requested the correct input.

 **Verdict 2:** This function now works, and the code loops through the game correctly.

 ### **Selecting Lives**

 **Expected Outcome:**  The user is given the option of the amount of lives they wish to play with.
-Most players of the game use 6 lives, but I have also given the option of choosing 3 to make the game more challenging.
+Most players of the game use six lives, but I have also given the option of choosing three to make the game more challenging.

-**Test:** Inputting 3 or 6 to see if the code will progress and inputting invalid options.
+**Test:** Inputting three or six to see if the code will progress and inputting invalid options.

-**Verdict:** If the user inputs 3 or 6 the game progresses as intended, however, any invalid inputs printed the intended error but then exited the code causing the game to stop.
+**Verdict:** If the user inputs three or six the game progresses as intended, however, any invalid inputs printed the intended error but then exited the code causing the game to stop.

-**Solution:** To solve this, I added a 'while lives_left == 0' loop to continue to requesting the correct input upon an invalid input.
+**Solution:** To solve this, I added a 'while lives_left == 0' loop to continue to request the correct input upon an invalid input.

 **Test 2:** As above testing, focusing on incorrect inputs as correct inputs caused no errors.